AnErrupTion/Better-xNet/README.md

-# NOTE : This project is currently in pause for a moment.
+# NOTE : This project is currently dead.
 If you want a more stable HTTP library, check out my other project named ReqDotNet.

+# Thanks everyone!
+Thanks to everyone for starring my xNet fork, it was my biggest C# project back in the days.
+Now, I'm making other projects that interests me even more.
+You can fork my project if you want to keep it alive! :D

 Better-xNet - a fork of the original xNet C# library, which includes all of these fixes & more :